xxczaki/air-radar/readme.md

 - Pleasing, fully responsive design 💅
 - Written in TypeScript

+*We aim to add more data sources in the future.

 ## Development

 The following environmental variables need to be provided: